Supersymmetry anomaly in the superconformal Wess-Zumino model: Ferrara-Zumino and conformal multiplet Ward identities at one loop

 While the existence of a finite counterterm $\wt{\mathscr{W}}_{\rm fin}$ does not contradict the results of \cite{Papadimitriou:2017kzw,Papadimitriou:2019gel,Katsianis:2019hhg}, it may be in agreement with the superspace analysis in \cite{Kuzenko:2019vvi}.
-In particular, $\wt{\mathscr{W}}_{\rm ren}[e,A,\j,M]$ may be identified with what was termed the `minimal Q-supersymmetric scheme', while $\mathscr{W}[e,A,\j]$ was referred to as the `Wess-Zumino scheme' in \cite{Kuzenko:2019vvi}.
-However, a more detailed comparison between the two analyses, including the general form of the finite counterterm $\wt{\mathscr{W}}_{\rm fin}$, is beyond the scope of the present work.
+In particular, $\wt{\mathscr{W}}_{\rm ren}[e,A,\j,M]$ may be identified with what was termed the `minimal Q-supersymmetric scheme', while $\mathscr{W}[e,A,\j]$ was referred to as the `Wess-Zumino scheme' in \cite{Kuzenko:2019vvi}.\footnote{We note that in this respect there is a similarity with an analogous discussion of the supersymmetry anomaly related to gauge/flavor anomalies, where the anomaly is manifest in the WZ gauge \cite{Closset:2019ucb, Kuzenko:2019vvi}.
+There are however also important differences.
+For example, the WZ gauge for the gauge multiplet is obtained by eliminating the so called ‘gauge away’ fields, while the relation between conformal and old minimal supergravity is more subtle, since they do not differ only by gauge away fields.
+A detailed discussion of these issues is left for future work.} However, a more detailed comparison between the two analyses, including the general form of the finite counterterm $\wt{\mathscr{W}}_{\rm fin}$, is beyond the scope of the present work.